NVIDIA/cuDecomp/docs/basic_usage.rst

 assigned to this process using the :ref:`cudecompGetPencilInfo-ref` function.
-This function returns a pencil info structure (:ref:`cudecompPencilInfo_t-ref`) that contains the shape, global lower and upper index bounds (:code:`lo` and :code:`hi`), size of the pencil, and an :code:`order` array to indicate the memory layout that will be used (to handle permuted, `axis-contiguous` layouts).
-Additionally, there is a :code:`halo_extents` data member that indicates the depth of halos for the pencil, by axis, if the argument was provided to this function.
+This function returns a pencil info structure (:ref:`cudecompPencilInfo_t-ref`) that contains the shape, global lower and upper index bounds (:code:`lo` and :code:`hi`), size of the pencil, and an :code:`order` array to indicate the memory layout that will be used (to handle permuted layouts).
+Additionally, there are :code:`halo_extents`  and :code:`padding` data members that indicates halo and padding configurations for the pencil, by axis.
 This data member is a copy of the argument provided to the function and is stored for convenience.

 It should be noted that these metadata structures are provided solely for users to interpret and access data from the data buffers used as input/output arguments to the different